Southclaws/SIF/README.md

 # The Libraries

-SIF Comes with 5 main libraries (and one core library utilised by the other 5), each of which can be individually included and their dependencies will be managed automatically.
+SIF Comes with 5 main libraries (and a couple of internally used extras), each of which can be individually included and their dependencies will be managed automatically.